Giovanna Negretti

 Giovanna Negretti is an American activist.

 Negretti is the co-founder and former executive director of ¿Oiste?, a Latino political organization that works to increase the participation of Latinos in politics and public policy making in the United States.

 Giovanna received the 2008 New Frontier Award by the John F. Kennedy Library Foundation and the Institute of Politics at Harvard, which honors young Americans who are changing their communities – and the country – through their commitment to public service.
 She was awarded for her contribution to advocacy and grassroots activism in the Latino community.
 She was also selected by the Hunt Alternatives Fund for its Prime Movers program, a fellowship for new leaders.
 In 2010, Giovanna received an Eisenhower Fellowship.

 Early life

 Born in Puerto Rico, Negretti learned early on the use of a thick skin combined with compassion and persistence.
 From 1941 through 2001, her family's native island of Vieques was under US military control, its lands expropriated from the native inhabitants and used as a shooting range and dumping ground for non-conventional weapons by the US Navy.
 She witnessed the devastation to communities and the fragile ecological foundation of her island growing up and learned how to organize, protest and challenge authority effectively through the actions of those around her and later through her own advocacy at University.

-Though from humble beginnings, Negretti graduated magna cum laude from Emerson College with a bachelor's degree in fine arts and holds a master's degree in public administration from Harvard's John F. Kennedy School of Government.
+Negretti graduated magna cum laude from Emerson College with a bachelor's degree in fine arts and holds a master's degree in public administration from the Harvard John F. Kennedy School of Government.